 Northwest Native Canoe Center

-In February 2021, the design team from Jones & Jones presented the project to the Seattle Design Commission and in April SPR provided an update to the South Lake Union Community Council.
+In February 2021, the design team from Jones & Jones presented the project to the Seattle Design Commission.
+In April, SPR updated the South Lake Union Community Council.
 Both groups were excited to see the project moving forward.
+Visit past presentations at the links below to learn more.

 "This first phase of the Northwest Native Canoe Center (the Canoe Carving House) has been a dream of ours for many years," said Mike Tulee, Executive Director of UIATF.
 "The facility fits directly into our mission and will provide educational and cultural opportunities that reconnect Indigenous people to their heritage and will strengthen their sense of belonging."

 The entire center will comprise the Canoe Carving House and the Welcome House.
-The Welcome House (second phase of the Canoe Center), will provide educational interactive displays, a gift shop, a catering kitchen and a multi-use space for cultural events.
+The Phase 2 Welcome House will provide educational interactive displays, a gift shop, a catering kitchen and a multi-use space for cultural events.
 UIATF is launching fundraising efforts for the Welcome House portion of the project.
-Please visit United Indians of All Tribes Foundation's website to contribute.
-Once funding is secured SPR and UIATF will move forward with the second phase of the Center.
+Please visit the United Indians of All Tribes Foundation's website to contribute.
+Once funding is secured, SPR and UIATF will move forward with the second phase of the Center.

 Location